-Our historical results for any prior period are not necessarily indicative of results to be expected in any future period and our interim results are not necessarily indicative of results to be expected for the full year ending December 31, 2016, or any other period.
+Our historical results for any prior period are not necessarily indicative of results to be expected in any future period.
 The information set forth below should be read in conjunction with "Management's Discussion and Analysis of Financial Condition and Results of Operations" and with our consolidated financial statements and notes thereto included elsewhere in this prospectus.